-If there is no message transmission (channel idle) in a refresh multicast channel before the next fresh cycle begins, OMD-D sends Heartbeat messages at a regular time interval (currently it is set to 2 seconds) in the interim period.
-However, there will not be Heartbeat messages between refresh cycles if the time gap between the end of a refresh cycle and the start of the next refresh cycle is less than 2 seconds.
-Clients wait for the full refresh snapshot starting with a message other than Heartbeat and ending with the arrival of Refresh Complete message.
+If there is no message transmission (channel idle) in a refresh multicast channel, OMD-D sends Heartbeat messages at a regular time interval (currently it is set to 2 seconds) in the interim period.
+Heartbeat message can be sent in the middle of a refresh cycle or between two refresh cycles.